serverless/components/README.md

 ### Credentials

-Upon deployment, the Serverless Framework looks for a `.env` file in the current working directory, as well as the immediate parent directory.
+Upon deployment, the Serverless Framework looks for a `.env` file in the current working directory, as well as 2 directories up.
 Components can find these credentials within the `this.credentials` object.
 However, you must use the following Environment Variable keys:

+**Note:** The Serverless Framework never reads your local credentials without your explicit permission in a `.env` file.

 #### AWS Credentials